peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 to scanning child zones for CDS/CDNSKEY records {{!RFC7344}}.
 (For an overview of the issues, see {{context}}.)

-Delegation maintenance NOTIFY messages MUST be formatted as described in
+NOTIFY messages for delegation maintenance MUST be formatted as described in
 {{!RFC1996}}, with the `qtype` field replaced as appropriate.

 To address the CDS/CDNSKEY dichotomy, the NOTIFY(CDS) message (with `qtype=CDS`) is defined to indicate any child-side changes pertaining to an upcoming update of DS records.
+As the child DNS operator generally is unaware of whether the parent consumes CDS records or prefers CDNSKEY, or when that policy changes, it seems advisable to publish both types of records, preferably using automation features of common authoritative nameserver software for ensuring consistency.

 Upon receipt of NOTIFY(CDS), the recipient (the parent registry or a registrar) SHOULD initiate the same DNS lookups and verifications that would otherwise be triggered based on a timer.

 The CSYNC {{!RFC7477}} inefficiency may be similarly treated, with the child sending a NOTIFY(CSYNC) message (with `qtype=CSYNC`) to an address